ElFierro/Documentacion/Java/19-Inheritance.md

     // Call the honk() method (from the Vehicle class) on the myCar object myCar.honk();

-    // Display the value of the brand attribute (from the Vehicle class) and the value of the modelName from the Car class System.out.println(myCar.brand + " " + myCar.modelName);
+    // Display the value of the brand attribute (from the Vehicle class)
+    //and the value of the modelName from the Car class System.out.println(myCar.brand + " " + myCar.modelName);
   }
 }